Travel Information Slovenia

 Slovenia is considered a very safe travel destination with a low crime rate.
 Nevertheless, you should always keep an eye on your valuables.

-Travel advice from the Foreign Office:
+Travel advisories from the Foreign Office:

 Health insurance: